codehsbooks/apjava/Algorithms-and-Recursion/insertion-sort.md

 {
   public void run()
   {
-    int[] intsToSort = {1, 5, 6, 3};
+    // Create our array of integers to sort int[] intsToSort = {1, 5, 6, 3};

     // We start at `1` instead of `0`